 Using the Person-Centered Planning approach, a Plan is developed by the Personal Support Team (Team), which includes the member, his or her Case Manager, the legal guardian and/or the member's choice of an advocate if there is one.
 Others may be included depending on the member's needs and preferences.
 The Team is composed of people selected by the member who know and work with the member or whose participation is necessary to achieve the outcomes desired by the member receiving services.
-Team meetings, including individual Plan meetings, may be conducted via HIPAA compliant teleconference or video conference.
 The member and his/her representative are informed of freedom of choice of provider and given assistance if needed in locating a qualified service provider.
 The planning process reflects the member's cultural considerations, is provided in plain language, in an accessible manner, and provides needed language services or aides.
-The member and their guardian participate in development of the Plan and have the option of a written or electronic signature to document and provide informed consent for services, choice of providers and implementation of the Plan.
-Members, their guardians, and providers responsible for service plan implementation may document their agreement to implement the plan in written or electronic form when using a HIPAA compliant phone call or video conferencing system.
+The member and their guardian participate in development of the Plan and have the option of a written or electronic signature to document and provide informed consent for service plan implementation may document their agreement to implement the plan in written or electronic form when using a HIPAA compliant phone call or video conferencing system.